fugue-project/tutorials/tutorials/resources/major_changes.md

 If Python transformations are invoked using `TRANSFORM` or `OUTPUT`, then the data can be brought down to Pandas or a Python distributed backend like Spark, Dask, or Ray.
 It is suggested to try to pre-aggregate as much as possible on the SQL table to minimize data transfer.

-The Python Fugue BigQuery API is also availabe for Python users who want to pre-aggregate BigQuery data before doing further analysis or modelling in Python.
+The Python Fugue BigQuery API is also available for Python users who want to pre-aggregate BigQuery data before doing further analysis or modelling in Python.
 For example, to load a sample of a table:

 ```python
 import fugue_bigquery.api as fbqa